MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/retrieve-a-cube-definition.md

 Response Code: 200 (The cube’s definition was returned successfully.)

-## Retrieve a Cube’s Definition with Filter in Tokens Format (New in 2021 Update 4)
+## Retrieve a cube’s definition with filter in tokens format (new in 2021 Update 4)

 This workflow sample demonstrates how to retrieve the definition of a cube with its filter in tokens format through the Modeling service.
 Unlike the first workflow, you want to enable the `showFilterTokens` parameter to retrieve the filter's definition in tokens format as well.